 Baking soda spray for powdery mildew

 Baking soda is another home remedy for powdery mildew.
 It is, in fact, the most commonly used.
 Dissolve one teaspoon of soda in one quart of water, then spray thoroughly on the affected plant weekly.

 There are plenty of commercially available fungicides to use on powdery mildew.
 They mostly contain lime sulfur, sulfur, and neem oil.
 For your safety, always read the label carefully before applying.

 Could powdery mildew destroy the garden?

 Luckily, powdery mildew is a host-specific fungus.
 That means there is a specific mildew type for each plant family.
-The mildew that affects zinnias does affect cucumbers.
+For example, the mildew that affects zinnias does affect cucumbers.
 However, a mildew infection weakens susceptible plants and reduces their yield.

-When mildew affects the leaves, it blocks light from reaching them.
-This inhibits photosynthesis preventing the plant from making its food.
+When mildew affects the leaves, it blocks light from reaching them, inhibiting photosynthesis and preventing the plant from making food.
 Gradually, the plant weakens and becomes an easy target for other problems leading to its death.

 Is powdery mildew dangerous to humans?